celiajosso/planning-poker/README.md

  ![image](https://github.com/user-attachments/assets/d7733fb5-7cdc-4093-a723-2a6b566cb901)

- This icon is to start a new round for an planning poker estimation.
-So it resets the score for all the users so that the participants can submit a new estimation.
+ This icon is to start a new round for a planning poker estimation.
+So the participants can submit a new estimation for this new round.

- #### Reset animation
+ #### Reset estimation

 ![image](https://github.com/user-attachments/assets/57f1aab1-ef8b-445f-b2ab-f69bcda484e9)